California governor's wife among accusers at Weinstein trial - KESQ

 The jurors were given a lengthy questionnaire intended to screen out those who need to be dismissed.
 Both the questions and answers on the forms are private, but previous hearings on its contents revealed that it contains questions on how much media coverage of Weinstein they have seen, and whether they have formed opinions from it, though the judge rejected questions on specific stories and media outlets.

-The prosecution will be allowed to introduce as evidence parts of Weinstein’s New York conviction for rape and sexual assault.
+The prosecution will be allowed to introduce as evidence parts of Weinstein’s conviction for rape and sexual assault, where the state’s highest court has agreed to hear his appeal.

 The questionnaire also includes a question about a California law that says the testimony alone of a sexual assault victim can be sufficient evidence to convict if a juror believes them.